 Since quilt sets don’t include sheets, you’ll need a quality set to match.
 We like this set of 100% Egyptian cotton, 500-thread-count sheets from Mayfair Linen, which comes in two dozen colors.
-Each set includes a fitted sheet, top sheet, and two pillow cases.
+Each set includes a fitted sheet, a top sheet, and two pillowcases.
 Made with fade-resistant dyes, these sheets will last for years.

 For the most part, you can find quilt sets for $30 to $100.
 The price range is generally affected by the material quality and softness, as well as the size.

 Inexpensive: If you’re looking for a wallet-friendly quilt set, expect to spend $40 or less.
 These sets usually fit full or queen beds.
 For the most part, they have attractive patterns and simple embroidery detail, but they might not be as soft as more expensive options.

 Mid-range: A quality mid-range quilt set costs between $40 and $80.
 The material blends in these are generally softer and often include prewashed, preshrunk cotton.
 There are some king sets in this range, but you’ll mostly find full or queen sets.